 Lady Isobella’s ghost is reputed to be a ‘friendly’ spirit who walks the corridors of the old Castle.
 Over the years many guests have reported strange experiences and have felt a presence in their rooms!
 There are also endless stories of unexplained noises in the night, and an eerie green mist over the Castle.
 The hotel is so fiercely proud of their permanent resident they have even given her a bedroom, ‘The Ghost Room’ here in the tower in the oldest part of the Castle.

 The Ghost Room itself is small and furnished with antique-looking pieces including a bed, a desk, a couple of chairs, and a chest, all of which have seen better days but shouldn’t complain because if they weren’t furnishing a ghost room they’d probably be junked in a landfill somewhere.

-The ceiling of the Ghost Room is painted black with a white compass-type design in its center, and the room itself has a pair of windows.
-Just off the room like a small closet is a cylindrical room with another window (the outside of which you can see in the first picture of this article.
+The ceiling is painted black with a white compass design in its center, and the room itself has a pair of windows.
+Just off the room, like a small closet, is the interior of a cylindrical turret with another window, the outside of which you can see in the first picture of this article.
 The infamous tower window inside that cylinder is tiny, and while a human being can fit through there, they’d have to be determined to the point of desperation, which is actually how some of the stories of Lady Isabella Shaw go.
 Then again, there’s no evidence that this room is the exact room where the tragedy happened.
 Then again, there’s no evidence that the tragedy happened.
-Then again, when was evidence ever relevant to the idea of ghosts.
+Then again, when was evidence ever relevant to a good ghost story.
+Or a bad one.